charredgrass/charred-discord-bot/README.md

 ## To run

 `npx tsc --build` transpiles the source code from `src/` into `build/`.
 Run by invoking node with `node bot.js` in the build directory.

+Slash commands must be registered to the server.
+Use `register` in the console once the bot has connected.